All-Innovate is Oxford University's first inter-college idea competition for the WHOLE University

 How is the competition funded?

-The competition is fully funded by the Oxford Foundry, powered by sponsorship from Santander.
+The competition is fully funded by the Oxford Foundry, supported by Santander Universities.

-The All-Innovate competition is powered by sponsorship from Santander.
+The All-Innovate competition is fully supported by Santander Universities.